 Mark A. Smith also led the 1978-79 “Expedicion de las Americas” — a 20,000-mile odyssey from the bottom of South America to the top of North America, crossing the infamous Darien Gap — and headed the 1987 Camel Trophy expedition in Madagascar.

 Mark’s passing in 2014 was a loss felt deeply by the off-roading community worldwide, and he was honored with tributes both locally and even from the corporate headquarters of the Jeep brand itself.
-His legacy, however, is carried on by his beloved wife Irene, still an active member of the board of directors; his daughter Jill who recently moved into a more philanthropic role to fulfill the families long time commitment to causes close to their hearts.
+His legacy, however, is carried on by his daughter, Jill, who recently moved into a more philanthropic role to fulfill the family’s long-time commitment to causes close to their hearts.
 A visitor to six of the seven continents, Jill regularly continues her travels to the planet’s most remote regions, most often performing volunteer and service work for humanitarian and animal conservation organizations.
-President and CEO Pearse Umlauf, who has run the day-to-day operations for 12 years and worked side-by-side with the Smith family to ensure every part of Mark’s vision was fulfilled.
-Umlauf at the helm of the operation is committed to not only seeing Mark’s vision for the off-roading community fulfilled in every event they do, but he is devoted to a business that is family run and continues to seize opportunities for growth and expansion that align with the company’s core values.

 President & CEO